lukiwieser/mixed-naive-bayes/README.md

 Naive Bayes Classifier for categorical and/or numeric features.

 Motivation:
-Scikit learn currently only supports numeric data (with GaussianNB) or categorical data (with CategoricalNB), but not both.
+Scikit-learn currently only supports numeric features (with GaussianNB) or categorical features (with CategoricalNB), but not both.
 That's why I created this prototype.

 ## Usage